nicolaurech/LFI-Log-Locations/README.md

 # LFI-Log-Locations

-List of locations on Linux that may be useful for Local File Inclusion exploits.
+List of locations in Linux that may be useful for log file poisoning / local file inclusion.